 Mount Sugarloaf State Reservation

-You can drive or hike up to the lookout tower of Mount Sugarloaf, but the visual reward will be the same either way: Sweeping views of the Connecticut River and Pioneer Valley below and the Berkshires in the distance.
-Looking across the valley, you see the quintessential New England aesthetic with farmland, river, and even a beautiful white steeple in the village below.
+You can drive or hike up to the lookout tower of Mount Sugarloaf State Reservation, but the visual reward will be the same either way: Sweeping views of the Connecticut River and Pioneer Valley below and the Berkshires in the distance.
+Looking across the valley, you see the quintessential New England aesthetic with farmland, river, and you might even catch a glimpse of a beautiful white steeple in the village below.
 As the leaves turn color, the views here go from lovely to absolutely stunning!
-Quick heads up: the road to drive up is fairly narrow, so if you’re driving an extra-wide vehicle, it’s probably best to park and hike up.
+Quick heads up: the road to drive up is reported to be fairly narrow, so if you’re driving an extra-wide vehicle, it’s probably best to park and hike up.

 Maudslay State Park